The North Korea Engagement Tracker

 The two countries establish working groups to tackle details, including verification efforts for denuclearization, according to the U.S. State Department.

-July 7: After talks, North Korea calls talks “deeply regrettable,” citing U.S. “demand for denuclearization.”
+July 7: North Korea calls talks with the U.S. “deeply regrettable,” citing “demand for denuclearization.”
 Pompeo says talks were “productive.”

 July 12: The U.S. asks the UN Security Council to order a halt to all deliveries of refined oil products to North Korea, citing NK violations.

 North Koreans don’t show up to planned meeting on returning the remains of U.S. soldiers killed during the Korean War.
 They later called to reschedule with a higher-ranking military official.

 Trump tweets out a July 6 letter from Kim claiming progress is being made.
 The letter says nothing about North Korea’s nuclear weapons program.

 July 22: The U.S. and North Korea agree to restart field operations to search for the missing remains of thousands of Americans.
 U.S. officials say the North pledged to return 55 sets of remains on July 27.

 July 23: CNN reports, citing an unnamed official, North Korea wants the United States to agree to a legally-binding peace treaty that would ensure the survival of Kim Jong-un’s regime before denuclearization talks can proceed further.